drossos/TwitterFunctions/README.md

+# TwitterPredictor

-# A set of python scripts that will utilize user twitter data and Deep Learning networks to create varrious predicitons or generalizations based of your twitter activity
+A set of python scripts that will utilize user twitter data and Deep Learning networks to create varrious predicitons or generalizations based of your twitter activity